Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

   measure by previous values.
   * If `true`, weighting will be 0.75 (new) 0.25 (old).
 * `parameters` (dictionary of key:string, value:float array) - Corresponds to
-  academy reset parameters to control.
+  Academy reset parameters to control.
 Length of each array should be one greater than number of thresholds.

-Once our curriculum is defined, we have to use the reset parameters we defined and modify the environment from the agent's `AgentReset()` function.
+Once our curriculum is defined, we have to use the reset parameters we defined and modify the environment from the Agent's `AgentReset()` function.
 See [WallJumpAgent.cs](https://github.com/Unity-Technologies/ml-agents/blob/master/UnitySDK/Assets/ML-Agents/Examples/WallJump/Scripts/WallJumpAgent.cs) for an example.
 Note that if the Academy's __Max Steps__ is not set to some positive number the environment will never be reset.
 The Academy must reset